by Clarke Ingram

 Most viewers, however, found it easier to tune in the three Philadelphia VHF stations, particularly after the FCC permitted increases in their power and height.
 In April 1955, WHUM-TV received FCC permission to relocate its studio from the Tower Hotel to its transmitter site along Route 83, presumably as a cost-saving measure.
 Cutbacks followed, although some live and local programs (like the popular "Night Mayor" show, transplanted from WHUM radio) continued.

 By 1956, with deficits mounting, a voting trust comprising 66% of WHUM-TV's stockholders wrested control of the station from Humboldt J. Greig.
-Channel 61 continued to operate with a full schedule of programming from 7:00am to midnight ... until a catastrophic lightning strike to the tower on September 4, 1956 brought an abrupt end to operations.
+Channel 61 continued to operate with a full schedule of programming from 7:00am to midnight ... until September 4, when a catastrophic lightning strike to the tower brought an abrupt end to operations.
 Damage to the station's antenna and waveguide was described as "extensive" and two days later the company announced it would not rebuild.
 "WHUM-TV Will Stay Dark," reported Broadcasting magazine, citing "severe economic losses in UHF" and noting that the station's equipment would be sold to satisfy "urgent financial pressures."
 From that point forward, the station existed only on paper.

 Portions of this article were taken from Television Digest's coverage of WHUM-TV in its April 11, 1953 issue.